 - You’re not the first.
 Plenty of bright, capable people need a little time after university to make up their minds about their direction.

 - Graduate programmes will still accept you.
 You may have missed the application deadlines for this year, but you should definitely research the options for next year.
+Use our handy application deadline list to view the available graduate schemes for your industry.

 - There’s no shame in an entry level job.
 It won’t hurt your chances to do shop work or temping for a year while you set things up.